 He is a judge.
 He is a figure one approaches when one has important things to say.

-Then, after listening to the band awhile and forgetting about this new(to me) revelation this lengthy and dreamy melody rose up from the stage.
+Then, after listening to the band awhile and forgetting about this new(to me) revelation, this lengthy and dreamy melody rose up from the stage.
 At first, I thought the band was taking a break.
-The players and singers seemed to be milling around and taking drinks of water… but there was this keyboard.
+The players and singers seemed to be milling around and taking drinks of water… but there was this keyboard…. this sound that was meandering around and growing.
 My eyes went out to the Allegheny River reflecting the lights from Oil City’s south side.
 The cooler air was refreshing after a long humid day.
 I took a break too and just sort of became quiet and lost in some thoughts.
+The music built up!

 “Hello, is there anybody in there?”